-predictions.
+two approaches as few scientists are familiar with all the details on both the observational and the theoretical side.
+For example, it is often difficult for non-experts to understand detailed galaxy formation models or to predict how model parameter changes affect the predictions.
 Likewise, theorists are often unfamiliar with the extensive processing and the inverse methods that need to be applied to observations in order to derive physical properties that can be matched to the model predictions.

-¿From an observational perspective, the Sloan Digital Sky Survey (SDSS) consortium played a pivotal role in opening up the results of one of the most sophisticated observational programs ever performed to the community.
-Through a public database of raw measurements, processed results, and "value-added" products, a great many hurdles were removed for using the results of the survey.
+From an observational perspective, the Sloan Digital Sky Survey (SDSS) consortium played a pivotal role in opening up the results of one of the most sophisticated observational programs ever performed to the community.
+Through a public database of raw measurements, processed results, and 'value-added' products, a great many hurdles were removed for using the results of the survey.
 From a theoretical perspective, the Millennium Run Database (MRDB) was the first to make the results of large scale cosmological simulations widely accessible to a broad-based audience.
 Analogous to the SDSS data, the richness of the theoretical data sets available in the MRDB has allowed a wide variety of scientific queries to be performed.

 The comparison between cosmological model predictions and observations has historically been performed mostly in one direction only: physical quantities estimated from observations are compared with theoretical predictions.
-The latter are not affected by the issues that affect the observations, such as incompleteness, contamination, cosmic variance, signal-to-noise, or point spread function.
-These are assumed to be corrected fully in processing the observations.
-We propose that comparison between the models and the observations should also be performed in the opposite direction.
+The latter are not affected by the issues that affect the observations, such as incompleteness, contamination, cosmic variance, finite signal-to-noise, or limited resolution.
+These are typically assumed to be corrected for in full during the processing of the observations, although some authors have included some of these effects in a number of ways in order to be able to more realistically compare data and predictions (e.g. Baugh et al. 1998; Blaizot et al. 2004; Marinoni et al. 2005; Pollo et al. 2006; Guo & White 2009; Overzier et al. 2009a; de la Torre et al. 2011; Cucciati et al. 2012; Pforr et al. 2012).

+We propose that the comparison between models and observations should also be performed in the opposite direction.
 The strength of this method lies in the fact that one can never be sure to extract the truth out of observations, but one will always know what the true answer is in a set of synthetic observations based on the simulations.
-In this paper we present an extension of the Millennium Run cosmological simulations project, which we will henceforth refer to as the Millennium Run Observatory (MRObs).
+Synthetic observations like we propose would also allow one to explore the uniqueness of possible solutions that are found, as different models or different parameter sets may produce indistinguishable synthetic observations.
+In this paper we present an extension of the MR cosmological simulations project, which we will henceforth refer to as the Millennium Run Observatory (MRObs).
 It aims to bridge the gap between the two approaches by making the final step from realistic simulations to the observational plane.
 MRObs consists of a fully connected set of synthetic data products combined into a unique online framework that ranges from the most fundamental simulations to realistic, synthetic observations.